Poems on Christmas for Kids

 Writing Poems with Kids Can Be Fun

-I haven't read this book myself because I'm Dutch and I used a similar Dutch book at the time my kids were in primary school.
-However I've read the customer's reviews on this book and most of them do like it a lot.
+I haven't read or used this book myself for the above reasons, but I've read the customer's reviews on this book and most of them do like it a lot.

 Some quotes from the reviews: